-All students will also be required to read another 2 books from a list of books provided in the course.
+All students will also be required to read another 2 books from a list of books provided in the course (or one they suggest and get approved).
 These books are popular trade books, not traditional "textbooks".
 Students will have some choice as to which book they select.
 The list of books will be available on the course website.
-In general these books sell for \$15-40 each.
+In general these books sell for \$12-40 each.
 Some may be available at your library.